Wisconsin Avenue Line: Changes

+On June 10, 2021, WMATA proposed to increase the 31 and 33 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, the line was increased to operate every 12 minutes daily.
-However, all 31 weekend service were discontinued and replaced by increased 33 service.
+However, all 31 weekend service was discontinued and replaced by increased 33 service.

-Due to rising cases of the COVID-19 Omicron variant, Route 33 was reduced to its Saturday service on weekdays and all Route 31 service was suspended.
-Full weekday service resumed on February 7, 2022.
+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays with Route 31 being suspended.
+Full weekday service and all Route 31 service resumed on February 7, 2022.

 On May 29, 2022, all late-night route 33 service was extended to terminate at L'Enfant Plaza station via 7th Street.

+On December 17, 2023, new 24 hour service was added to Route 33.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to combine all 31 and 33 service into one route, operating on the current 31 between Friendship Heights and Potomac Park, and taking the Route 33 numbering.
+All 33 service between Washington Circle NW and Federal Triangle/L'Enfant Plaza would be eliminated.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 On December 15, 2024, Route 31 was changed to operate during weekday peak hours only, and Route 33 was rerouted to Washington Union Station via H Street/I Street and Massachusetts Avenue at all times.
 This was in response to DC Circulator being discontinued on January 1, 2025.
 Service to Federal Triangle and L'Enfant Plaza station was eliminated.